 Subordinate Drawdown Bonds.
 Pursuant to the Master Subordinate Indenture, the Fourth Supplemental Subordinate Indenture, the Subordinate Drawdown Bondholder's Agreement, and the Subordinate Drawdown Bond Purchase Agreement, the Authority is authorized to issue and have outstanding, from time to time, up to \$100,000,000 in aggregate principal amount of its Subordinate Drawdown Bonds.
-As of November 1, 2019, the Authority had \$34,040,000 aggregate principal amount of Subordinate Drawdown Bonds outstanding.
-On or about December 12, 2019, the Authority expects to redeem all of the outstanding Subordinate Drawdown Bonds with a portion of the proceeds of the Subordinate Series 2019 Bonds.
-After the redemption of the Subordinate Drawdown Bonds on or about December 12, 2019, the Authority will continue to have the authority to issue and have outstanding, from time to time, up to \$100,000,000 in aggregate principal amount of the Subordinate Drawdown Bonds.
+As of March 1, 2020, the Authority had no Subordinate Drawdown Bonds outstanding.

-All Subordinate Drawdown Bonds will be purchased by the Subordinate Drawdown Bond Purchaser (RBC Municipal Products, LLC) in accordance with the terms of the Subordinate Drawdown Bondholder's Agreement and the Subordinate Drawdown Bond Purchase Agreement.
+All Subordinate Drawdown Bonds will be purchased by the Subordinate Drawdown Bond Purchaser (RBC Municipal Products, LLC) in accordance with the terms of the Subordinate Drawdown

+Bondholder's Agreement and the Subordinate Drawdown Bond Purchase Agreement.
 Except as otherwise provided in the Subordinate Drawdown Bondholder's Agreement, the principal of all Subordinate Drawdown Bonds outstanding pursuant the Master Subordinate Indenture, the Fourth Supplemental Subordinate Indenture and the Subordinate Drawdown Bondholder's Agreement are due and payable on April 17, 2020.
 However, subject to the terms of the Subordinate Drawdown Bondholder's Agreement, on April 17, 2020, the Authority can convert any outstanding Subordinate Revolving Obligations to a term loan that will be payable in eleven equal quarterly installments beginning 180 days following April 17, 2020, with the final payment being due on April 17, 2023.
+As of the date of this Updated Official Statement, the Authority is planning on letting the Subordinate Drawdown Bond Purchase Agreement and the Subordinate Drawdown Bondholder's Agreement expire on April 17, 2020.